RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </iframe>
     <figcaption>
       <a href="#figure-4">Figure 4</a>.
-      The mean square error (MSE) between rectified flows trained with straight versus spherical interpolation decreases as the number of inference steps increases, reflecting their shared continuous-time limit.
-Nevertheless, different discretization schemes (“integration priors”) can still produce varying performance when the step count is small.
+      The mean square error (MSE) between the estimtion of $$Z_1$$ from rectified flows induced from straight versus spherical interpolation decreases as the number of inference steps increases, reflecting their shared continuous-time limit.
+Nevertheless, different discretization schemes produce varying performance when the step count is small.
     </figcaption>
   </figure>
 </div>

-Generally, we want to reduce these errors by seeking “straighter” trajectories.
-However, **“straightness” is relative**: as we show in the [following blog](https://rectifiedflow.github.io/blog/2024/discretization/), for spherical interpolation, locally **curved** paths are equivalent to **straight** lines in the straight interpolations.
-Although we may not know what is the best inference interpolation scheme, we fortunately can convert between all affine interpolation schemes without retraining and thus select the one that yields better sampling results in practice.
+In general, we may want to reduce these errors by seeking "straighter" trajectories when the Euler method is used for discretization.
+Note, however, when "curved" variants of the Euler method are employed, the notion of straightness must be adapted to account for the curvature inherent in the curved Euler method.
+For further discussion, refer to [this blog](https://rectifiedflow.github.io/blog/2024/discretization/).

+Although it is challenging to predict the best inference interpolation scheme *a priori*, post-training conversion enables the selection of a scheme that yields better sampling results during inference in practice.
+Furthermore, one can take this a step further by directly optimizing the pointwise transform to minimize discretization error, without necessarily reasoning about which interpolation scheme it corresponds to.
+Specifically, this involves directly finding the pair \( (\phi_t, \tau_t) \) such that the Euler method applied to the transformed ODE, \( Z_t' = \phi_t(Z_{\tau_t}) \), is as accurate as possible.

+Although it is challenging to predict the best inference interpolation scheme *a priori*, the post-training conversion makes it possible to select the scheme that yields better sampling results during inference in practice.
+Furthermore, one can take this a step further by directly optimizing the pointwise transform to minimize discretization error, without necessarily reasoning about which interpolation scheme it corresponds to.
+Specifically, this involves directly finding the pair \( (\phi_t, \tau_t) \) such that the Euler method applied to the transformed ODE, \( Z_t' = \phi_t(Z_{\tau_t}) \), is as accurate as possible.

 ## Implications on Loss Functions